|

-The clarsach, or small harp, strung with metal strings is
+The clarsach, or small harp, strung with metal strings has

-the national symbol of Ireland.
-These harps, throughout history,
+been the national symbol of Ireland for centuries.
+These harps

 have been objects of great significance, and the harpers were

-granted special status.
-The playing of these instruments declined
+often granted special status.
+The playing of these instruments

-in the 19th century, but has enjoyed a revival in recent years.
+declined in the 19th century, but has enjoyed a revival in recent

-The technique of playing these harps is, generally speaking,
+The technique of playing these harps was usually with the

-a sound of profound beauty, bell-like and lyric, with a haunting
+profound beauty, bell-like and lyric, with a haunting sustain.

-harps surviving, that we know of, mostly residing in museums,
+early Irish harps surviving, that we know of, mostly residing

-many in Ireland.
-Of these harps, only a handful are regularly
+in museums, many in Ireland.
+Of these harps, only a handful are

-copied or used as models for building wire strung harps.
-I have
+regularly copied or used as models for building new instruments.

 and offer replicas that are as accurate as I can possibly make